Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

 **Dynamic Graph**

-The characteristic of dynamic graph is that it is define by run.
+The characteristic of dynamic graph is that it is defined by run.

 The code above is run like this (Note: the figure below merges simple statements):

 ![dynamic graph](./imgs/dynamic_graph.gif)

-Because the dynamic graph is define by run, it is very flexible and easy to debug.
+Because the dynamic graph is defined by run, it is very flexible and easy to debug.
 You can modify the graph structure at any time and get results immediately.
 However, the deep learning framework can not get the complete graph information(which can be changed at any time and can never be considered as finished), it can not make full global optimization, so its performance is relatively poor.

 **Static Graph**